Steiner-254/Cyfrin-Updraft-Course/Begginer/Beginner-Section-Revision.md

 - Bitcoin was the fisrt protocol to pick the Blockchain Technology and push it into mainstream.
 - Chainlink allows developers to develop **Hybrid Smart Contracts** that link the onchain and off-chain.
 - Decentralised Networks offers transparency and flexibility.
+- Speed & Efficiency - On transactions done on the blockchain networks.
 -